 - 1. Participate in conversations about familiar, technical topics with minimal errors. - 2.
 Clarify meaning through strategies such as paraphrasing when misunderstanding occurs. - 3.
 Adjust language used according to the level of formality required by the situation. - 4.
 Participate in group discussion in order to solve a problem or reach consensus on a plan of action. - 5.
 Pronounce technical vocabulary accurately. - 6.
 Use native-like rhythm, stress and intonation.

-LANGUAGE SKILL PROFICIENCIES (continued)
+LANGUAGE SKILL PROFICIENCIES for the VESL/Business/Customer Service and Office Occupations Course (continued)

 Reading: ESL Beginning High (b)